-White is the designated landscape designer of public spaces at Stockholm’s new Slussen area.
-Project focus is the proposed Katarinaparken, a green terraced park, Slusstorget, a public square and the plan for rejuvinated quaysides.
+White Arkitekter is the designated landscape designer of public spaces at Stockholm’s new Slussen area.
+Project focus is the proposed Katarinaparken, a green terraced park, Slusstorget, a public square and the plan for rejuvenated quaysides.

 The project is a close collaboration between Stockholm City and Foster & Partner / Berg, the architects behind the master plan.
 The design supports the City of Stockholm’s vision for the new Slussen area; plans include the transformation of the current Slussen area from a dilapidated traffic-locked junction into an attractive meeting place, prioritizing pedestrians over traffic.